-Optical transceiver module is evolving rapidly to meet the escalating demand for speed and capacity.
-The tendency is that fiber optic transceiver module is evolving to have smaller size and higher data rate.
-The common types of optical transceiver module include GBIC, SFP, 10G SFP+, 40G QSFP+, CXP, CFP, CFP2, CFP4, CPAK and QSFP28.
+The optical transceiver module is evolving rapidly to meet the escalating demand for speed and capacity.
+The tendency is that the fiber optic transceiver module is evolving to have a smaller size and higher data rate.
+The common types of optical transceiver modules include GBIC, SFP, 10G SFP+, 40G QSFP+, CXP, CFP, CFP2, CFP4, CPAK, and QSFP28.

 Optical Transceiver Module Parameters

-Optical transceiver module has three main parameters which shows it’s capacity of connectivity.
-They are wavelength, data rate and cable distance.
+The optical transceiver module has three main parameters that show its capacity for connectivity.
+They are wavelength, data rate, and cable distance.

 Data rate refers to how many bits of data the optic fiber carries per second.
-The widely applied data rates are 155Mbps, 1.25Gbps, 2.5Gbps and 10Gbps.
-The data rate of optical transceiver can provide backwards compatibility.
+The widely applied data rates are 155Mbps, 1.25Gbps, 2.5Gbps, and 10Gbps.
+The data rate of the optical transceiver can provide backward compatibility.
 So 155M optical transceiver module is also called FE transceiver, and 1.25G optical transceiver module is called GE transceiver.

 Transmission distance is the distance an optical signal can be transmitted directly without amplification.
-The optical transceiver with the transmission distance shorter than 2km is classified to multi-mode optical transceiver module, while the optical transceiver with the transmission distance over 2km is classified to single-mode optical transceiver.
+The optical transceiver with a transmission distance shorter than 2km is classified to a multi-mode optical transceiver module, while the optical transceiver with a transmission distance over 2km is classified as a single mode optical transceiver.

-Except the above three parameters, optical transceiver module has other parameters, which are output power, receiving sensitivity, bias current, extinction ratio, saturated optical power and working temperature.
+Except for the above three parameters, the optical transceiver module has other parameters, which are output power, receiving sensitivity, bias current, extinction ratio, saturated optical power and working temperature.

 How to Choose Fiber Patch Cable for Transceiver Module

-We suppose that you need to choose a right patch cable used between fiber optic transceiver SFP-10G-SR and X2-10GB-SR. You know that SFP-10G-SR is 10GBASE-SR SFP+ transceiver module for MMF, 850-nm wavelength, LC duplex connector.
-And X2-10GB-SR is 10GBASE-SR X2 transceiver module for MMF, 850-nm wavelength, SC duplex connector.
-It’s easy to find that X2-10GB-SR needs SC connector, and SFP-10G-SR requires LC connector.
-So we should choose patch cable with SC-LC connector with MMF, 850-nm wavelength.
+We suppose that you need to choose the right patch cable used between fiber optic transceiver SFP-10G-SR and X2-10GB-SR. You know that SFP-10G-SR is a 10GBASE-SR SFP+ transceiver module for MMF, 850-nm wavelength, LC duplex connector.
+And X2-10GB-SR is a 10GBASE-SR X2 transceiver module for MMF, 850-nm wavelength, SC duplex connector.
+It’s easy to find that X2-10GB-SR needs an SC connector, and SFP-10G-SR requires an LC connector.
+So we should choose a patch cable with an SC-LC connector with MMF, 850-nm wavelength.
 In the same way, you can choose the proper fiber patch cable for your transceiver modules.